Kantabanji

-Kantabanji (KBJ) is a town and a notified area committee in Balangir district in the Indian state of Odisha.
+Kantabanji (KBJ) is a notified area council in Balangir district in the Indian state of Odisha.

 History

 In 1937, the railway track from Kantabanji to Vishakhapatnam was laid and since then train started running through this route.
 At that time no one was aware of Kantabanji.
 That time it was a small village under the Bangomunda police station a village near to Kantabanji.
 Rajendra Narayan Singh Deo who was the king of Patnagarh at that time.
 He was also the chief minister of Orissa from an independent party, helped extremely to explore Kantabanji and then people started living there.
 He was the grandfather of K.V.
 Singh Deo (MLA) of Patnagarh.
 Raj Gopala Charya helped R.N.
-Singh Deo to attain as the chief minister of Orissa.
+Singh Deo become the chief minister of Orissa.